-The best part of eggs benedict is the hollandaise sauce.
-So ditch the English muffin, use a super quick low carb bun, and enjoy delicious low carb eggs benedict!
+The best part of eggs Benedict is the rich hollandaise sauce.
+So ditch the high carb English muffin and use a quick low carb bread instead!

-Eggs benedict and a Bloody Mary – now that’s my definition of a perfect brunch!
-It’s been several years since I ordered eggs benedict, though, because I don’t eat bread anymore.
+Eggs Benedict and a Bloody Mary is my favorite brunch, but it’s been several years since I ordered eggs Benedict, because I don’t eat bread anymore.

-This past weekend, it occurred to me that the only high-carb part of eggs benedict is the English muffin- and that I could replace it with a low-carb alternative.
+This weekend, it occurred to me that the only high carb part of eggs Benedict is the English muffin- and that I could replace it with a low-carb alternative.
 I did, and we loved the rich, delicious result.

 - Prepare the oopsie rolls.
 Set aside.